-Single-family homes averaged 46 days on the market, a seven-day decrease from December of last year.
-Condos averaged 65 days on the market, a three-day increase year-over-year, while duplexes averaged 47 days on the market, a 10-day decrease compared to December 2020.
-Overall, all residential listings averaged 52 days on the market, decreasing by six days year-over-year and increasing by three days compared to November 2021.
+Single-family homes averaged 23 days on the market, a four-day decrease from March 2022.
+Condos averaged 45 days on the market, decreasing by six days month-over-month, while duplexes averaged 24 days on the market, a five-day decrease compared to last month.
+Overall, all residential listings averaged 31 days on the market, decreasing by six days year-over-year and down three days as compared to March 2022.

 *The MLS® Home Price Index (HPI) is a measure of real estate prices that provides a clearer picture of market trends over traditional tools such as mean or median average prices.
 It is designed to be a reliable, consistent, and timely way of measuring changes in home prices over time.
 You can find more information on the following pages.